 Now, it’s not only a home to wonderful flora and fauna, but also a place for gathering to cultivate art, culture and spirituality.
 Check out its events calendar for concerts, workshops, cooking classes and more.

 58 – Feed the residents at Giraffe Ranch

-59 – Practice your putting at Hollywood Drive-In Golf
+59 – Master your putting at Hollywood Drive-In Golf

-Offering two interactive 18-hole mini-golf courses, the sci-fi and horror-themed Hollywood Drive-In Golf attraction at Universal CityWalk is a uniquely wacky experience for guests of all ages!
+With two interactive 18-hole mini-golf courses, the sci-fi and horror-themed Hollywood Drive-In Golf at Universal CityWalk offers a uniquely wacky experience!

-60 – Win a prize at Arcade City
+60 – Win a prize at In The Game at ICON Park

 For a thrill ride that you won’t find at any of the major theme parks, treat your senses on the 7D Adventure Theater experience.